All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Best for Body Composition: Tesamorelin for targeted visceral fat reduction with FDA approval

 Growth hormone-releasing hormone (GHRH) analogs represent a sophisticated approach to addressing age-related growth hormone decline.
-Unlike direct growth hormone injections, these peptides stimulate your body's natural production pathways, offering a more physiological approach to hormone optimization.
+Unlike direct growth hormone injections, these peptides stimulate your body's natural production pathways, offering a more physiological approach to hormone improvement.

 Sermorelin, tesamorelin, and CJC-1295 each target the same GHRH receptors but differ significantly in their molecular structure, duration of action, and clinical applications.
 Understanding these differences helps patients and physicians select the most appropriate therapy for individual goals and circumstances.

-We analyzed clinical data, pricing structures, and patient outcomes across all three options to provide this comprehensive comparison.
+We analyzed clinical data, pricing structures, and patient outcomes across all three options to provide this comparison.
 Our clinical team at FormBlends regularly prescribes these peptides and has observed distinct patterns in patient response and preference.

 Master Comparison: All Three GHRH Analogs at a Glance